StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Time/ElapsedUnscaled.md

 ---
 layout: default
 title: Time.ElapsedUnscaled
-description: How much time elapsed during the last frame?
-64 bit time precision.
+description: (Deprecated, use Time.StepUnscaled) How many seconds have elapsed during the last frame?
+64 bit time precision, calculated at the start of the frame.
 This version is unaffected by the Time.Scale value!
 ---
 # [Time]({{site.url}}/Pages/StereoKit/Time.html).ElapsedUnscaled